 Times have certainly changed, and for the better.
 For decades it was considered the norm for executives to imbibe in the office.
 Many offices even had dedicated liquor cabinets, featuring ornate decanters filled with Scotch whiskey and hi-ball glasses at the ready.
 Alcohol was considered a kind of social tool, helping executives navigate their business meetings or negotiate deals.
 These days, however, if someone does decide to drink in the workplace it is usually on the down low, as substance use is now strictly prohibited at work.

-When accused of drinking alcohol at work, either by a colleague or management, it can present a serious risk to job security.
+When accused of drinking alcohol at work (or even being accused of taking drugs at work), either by a colleague or management, it can present a serious risk to job security.
 Substance abuse is not to be tolerated in modern work cultures that now focus more on employee wellness.
 A higher level of consciousness exists regarding substance use disorders and the negative consequences they present in the workplace and beyond.